JorisUn/BrowserJam2024/README.md

 After cloning the repo:
 1. Run `meson build` in the main directory
-2. Go to the created 'build' directory and run meson compile
+2. Go to the created 'build' directory and run `meson compile`
 3. Run ./browser executable

+## Usage

+This browser can render only local files.
+The file path must be entered into the search bar relative to the project/build directory, where the executable sits.
+If Enter is pressed, the program will attempt to render the html content.
+If the entered file doesn't exist, the bar will turn red.

+## Features

+The browser discards all tags (but not their content) and renders only text content.
+Although hyperlink tags appear blue, they do not have any functionality asociated with them.
+The page title is rendered in a window gray below the seach bar.